 We normally don’t like to recommend popular tourist attractions, but this is one exception.
 Get a glimpse at what ancient Chengdu was like in this renovated area of the city that has existed since the Qing Dynasty.
-Three parallel alleys are ready for you to explore and offer loads of different shops, street foods and over 40 different courtyards filled with beautiful restaurants, cafes and bars.
+Three parallel alleys are ready for you to explore and offer loads of different shops, street foods, and over 40 different courtyards filled with beautiful restaurants, cafes, and bars.
 It’s a good idea to combine some time here with nearby People’s Park and our Chengdu Market, Tea and Hotpot Tour which meets nearby.

 One of Chengdu’s newest properties, this boutique hotel offers a quiet and beautiful atmosphere situated in a former private residence.
 We love them because of the amazing atmosphere, fantastic massages, and great food.
 At CASA they make you feel at home, and the rooms are elegant and beautifully designed.
 Enjoy the best brunch in town prepared in their woodfire kitchen, or relax in the rooftop sauna followed by one of their signature spa treatments.
 Click here for more info.

 Everything about this boutique hotel screams luxury and convenience, all while boasting one of the most traditionally beautiful grounds we’ve seen for a hotel anywhere.
-Built as part of Chengdu’s Tai-koo-li hip shopping district in the heart of Chengdu, the hotel also offers 3 authentic restaurants and a classic Chinese teahouse.
+Built as part of Chengdu’s Tai-Koo-li hip shopping district in the heart of Chengdu, the hotel also offers 3 authentic restaurants and a classic Chinese teahouse.
 Plus great views of the city can be seen from every room.
 Click Here for more info.

 This is one of the most popular places to stay for our guests in Chengdu.
 Located in a redeveloped traditional courtyard area near the Wenshu Monastery, the hotel has beautiful architecture and will leave you romanticizing about what life was like as an emperor in ancient times.
 While its location is within minutes walk to the monastery, and one of our favorite noodle joints, it is a subway/taxi ride away from the downtown area.
-It also means it’s a bit more quiet than the bustling city center.
+It also means it’s a bit quieter than the bustling city center.
 Click Here for more info.

 Plan for the basics: arrive hungry, dress for the weather, and don’t bring any large bags/purses to ensure a comfortable ride with less hassle.
-Read our full FAQ Page for more insider info and tips!

 Our co-founder is a foreigner in China, and over the years he has learned a lot about what makes traveling in China different than anywhere else.
 Click Here to read our complete guide and tips for traveling in China.

 The city surprises many due to its cosmopolitan center and unique culture that the locals embrace.
 These are both thanks to the isolation that has occurred in Chengdu’s history, primarily due to its location.
-As one of only the three major cities in the West part of China, Chengdu has offices from over half of all Fortune 500 companies, has an airport that ranks one of the 30 busiest in the world, and has 12 different embassies or consulates.
+As one of only the three major cities in the West part of China, Chengdu has offices from over half of all Fortune 500 companies, an airport that ranks one of the 30 busiest in the world, and has 12 different embassies or consulates.
 Chengdu’s location has also allowed a noticeably more chilled and alternative culture because of its distanced location compared to other major Chinese cities.
 People here strongly emphasize a favorable work-life balance, including lots of tea breaks, and an open mind with respect toward everyone.

 Chengdu lies in the middle of a large basin surrounded by hills and mountains.
 While this does create some beautiful views on a clear day, it also means there aren’t many clear days.
 Clouds and humid air are often trapped in the basin which creates mild winters with temperatures rarely dropping below zero.
 It also means warm and humid summers, but not crazy hot.
 The most important factor is the humidity which can make the cold feel colder and hot feel warmer.
-Rainfall is common all year long, but occurs most frequently in the summer months.
+Rainfall is common all year long but occurs most frequently in the summer months.